cyruswachira/Health-Systems/README.md

 # Health Systems Project

-##  Overview
-This project provides a complete solution for managing and supporting health systems.
-The system integrates both frontend and backend components for a seamless user experience and administrative control.

-It includes:
-- A clear approach to identifying and solving challenges in health management
-- A user-friendly frontend built for engagement and accessibility
-- A robust backend to handle data, user actions and secure operations

----

 ## Project Presentation
 A detailed presentation covering the **approach**, **design** and **solution** can be accessed below: